|

 ATWOOD Products in Rockford,

 Illinois and is described as a 4-gallon Marine Water Heater, Model EHM 4-SM.
+The heater holds only 4 gallons and the temperature is pre-set

 at the factory and can not be changed by the owner.
 All 110V marine water heaters